trooba/hystrix-too-busy/README.md

 Since it is based on hystrix, it makes all the statistic available to [hystrix dashboard](https://github.com/dimichgh/hystrix-dashboard) and can be integrated into the same node app or plugged into standalone hystrix dashboard.

+For more details on this topic, please read these blog posts [Part 1](https://medium.com/@dimichmm/building-resilient-platform-part-1-51b852588fb3) and [Part 2](https://medium.com/@dimichmm/building-resilient-platform-part-2-509c9550617d).

 ### Install

 ```